Rapid growth of seed black holes during early bulge formation: Summary

 \acknowledgments

-We greatly thank Luis Ho, Takuma Izumi, and Mingyang Zhuang for constructive discussions.
-K.~I. acknowledges support from the National Natural Science Foundation of China (12073003, 12003003, 11721303, 11991052, 11950410493), the National Key R\&D Program of China (2016YFA0400702).
+We greatly thank Luis C. Ho, Takuma Izumi, and Mingyang Zhuang for constructive discussions.
+K.~I. acknowledges support from the National Natural Science Foundation of China (12073003, 12003003, 11721303, 11991052, 11950410493), the National Key R\&D Program of China (2016YFA0400702), and the China Manned Space Project with NO. CMS-CSST-2021-A06.
 R.~N. is supported by the Special Postdoctoral Researcher (SPDR) Program at RIKEN and by a Grant-in-Aid for Research Activity Start-up (19K23469).
 T.~H. acknowledges support from the JSPS KAKENHI grant Nos.
 17H06360, 17H01102, and 19H01934.
 R.~K. acknowledges financial support via the Emmy Noether and Heisenberg Research Grants funded by the German Research Foundation (DFG) under grant no.~KU 2849/3 and 2849/9.
 R.~K. also acknowledges financial support via the JSPS Invitational Fellowship for Research in Japan under the Fellowship ID S20156.
 The numerical simulations were performed with the Cray XC50 at the Center for Computational Astrophysics (CfCA) of the National Astronomical Observatory of Japan and with the High-performance Computing Platform of Peking University.